Kenil1311/Clinic/replit.md

-✓ Enhanced "What is Clinicia?" section background with improved gradients and visual effects ✓ Added animated rotating background elements and pulsing icon effects ✓ Implemented subtle dot pattern overlay for enhanced visual depth
+✓ Enhanced "What is Clinicia?" section background with improved gradients and visual effects ✓ Added animated rotating background elements and pulsing icon effects ✓ Implemented subtle dot pattern overlay for enhanced visual depth ✓ Changed "What is Clinicia?" section theme from red/pink to blue color scheme ✓ Updated all background gradients, animations, and circular elements to use blue accent color

 ## User Preferences